34 °F / 1 °C

 The city is famous for its Washington State Ferries dock and terminal which serves Lopez Island, Orcas Island, Shaw Island and San Juan Island, as well as Victoria, BC (via Sidney, BC) on Vancouver Island.
 There is a Skagit County-operated ferry serving Guemes Island, a residential island north of Anacortes, situated across Guemes Channel.

-Anacortes is surrounded by the north San Juan and Puget Sound Islands on three sides, as well as by Swinomish Channel and the Skagit Valley's flats to the east.
-The weather is milder than other regions of the Pacific Northwest, as it lies within Olympic Mountain rain shadow.
+Anacortes is surrounded by the North San Juan and Puget Sound Islands on three sides, as well as by Swinomish Channel and the Skagit Valley's flats to the east.
+The weather is milder than other regions of the Pacific Northwest, as it lies within the Olympic Mountain rain shadow.

 Port Anacortes cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Anacortes, Washington.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |3 April, 2020|